 Florence Cooking Class and Tour: A Visit to Florence’s Sant’Ambrogio Market

-Shop and eat like the locals do by visiting a market in Florence, such as Mercato Sant’Ambrogio and taking a Florence cooking class.
+Shop and eat like the locals do by visiting a market in Florence, such as Mercato Sant’Ambrogio, during a Florence cooking class or on our Florence for the Food Lover culinary vacation.
 While the merchants here sell everything from furniture to crafts and clothing, they also sell a range of food ingredients and products, including vegetables and fruit (seasonal of course), pastries, meats, cheeses, seafood, and a whole lot more.
-In other words, navigate this famous market — which you can visit during a Florence cooking class with a number of different chefs — to buy whatever Italian ingredients or foods your heart desires!
+In other words, navigate this famous market – which you can visit during a Florence cooking class with a number of different chefs– to buy whatever Italian ingredients or foods your heart desires!

 Originally designed in 1873 by architect Giuseppe Mengoiin, today the market in Piazza Ghiberti is located in both an open air and indoor market, where you can find the locals every day except Sunday when the stalls are closed.
 While it’s an experience just going to the market to people watch before your Florence cooking class — and see merchants hawk and bargain their wares — there is so much to taste and explore in this authentic market.